Croagh Patrick Climb (parking, route + new steps/path)

 The final section is where things gets a lot steeper and extra care is needed here.
 This used to be full of loose stones (scree) but is now an excellently crafted path with steps.

-Have a look here at the 4 sections of the Croagh Patrick climb.
+Have a look here at the 4 sections of the Croagh Patrick climb, along with their level of difficulty:

 All 4 sections are covered in detail below.